nais/doc/security/auth/azure-ad.md

 If your use case requires you to use `trygdeetaten.no` in the `dev-*`-clusters, then you must [explicitly configure this](#specifying-tenants).

-### Referencing a new Azure application provisioned through NAIS in `preauthorizedapps`
+### Pre-authorizing a new Azure application provisioned through NAIS

 If: